 Finding out how much money is in the reserve fund will help partially determine the financial health of the neighborhood.
 There are also a couple other questions you will want to ask as well when considering buying into a particular condo neighborhood.

 One of them is what is the delinquency rate of the owners paying condo fees?
 You obviously don’t want to be caught in a neighborhood where a large number of owners are not paying their condo fees.
 Another key financial question is whether or not the condo complex is on the FHA approved list for financing eligibility.

 FHA which stands for The Federal Housing Administration which is a government entity that backs loans.
 The FHA program is one of the most popular out there for home buyer’s due to the reduced down payment requirements which are only 3.5% down.
-It is of great benefit for a condo complex to be FHA approved because this is the financing route many buyer’s prefer to take!
+This is a key question to ask when buying a condo because it is of great benefit for a complex to be FHA approved.
+In today’s real estate environment this is the financing route many buyer’s prefer to take!

 Are there any special assessments coming up?

 A special assessment is typically a one time fee that will cover a large expenditure needed in the neighborhood.
 For example maybe all the roofs need to be replaced on all of the buildings.
 This obviously would be a very large expense.